When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Method

-\paragraph{Stabilizing Scale Drift.} Since the scale of embeddings can vary during training, raw values of $\tilde{w}$ can drift and tighten or loosen normalization inadvertently (Appendix~\ref{(app:rep_scale_EMA)}).
-To make the weighting $\tilde{w}$ invariant to such scale drift, we use an exponential moving average (EMA) of the batch statistics.
+\paragraph{Stabilizing Scale Drift.} Since the scale of embeddings can vary during training, raw values of $\tilde{w}$ may drift and tighten or loosen normalization inadvertently (Appendix~\ref{(app:rep_scale_EMA)}).
+To make $\tilde{w}$ invariant to such scale drift, we use an exponential moving average (EMA) of the batch statistics.

 Under this formulation, we do not eliminate the magnitude of the representation-distance component entirely, but instead rescale each pair relative to the running mean.
 Let $\mu_t$ denote the tracked EMA estimates of the mean embedding difference at optimization step $t$.
 We define the normalization weight for a training pair $(y_w,y_l)$ relative to $\mu_t$,